Thai-Morris/CSC-223/README.md

-# CSC-223 This was by beginner wed dev class at Southern Virginia University.
+# CSC-223 This was a beginner wed dev class at Southern Virginia University, here I learned HTML, JavaScript, CSS, and much more.